 Payne carries glasses for women, men, and children, including prescription lenses, nonprescription glasses, and sunglasses.

-They also offer a limited selection of accessories like eyeglass cases, cleaning supplies, and even earrings.
+They also offer a limited selection of accessories like eyeglass cases, glasses chains, cleaning supplies, and even earrings.

 They cover the following prescription ranges:

 - For single vision lenses: